microsoft/vscode-docs/blogs/2021/02/16/extension-bisect.md

 ## "Bad" extensions

 We love extensions and don't really think there are any "bad" extensions.
 However, like all software, extensions have bugs and feature gaps.
 So, for reading ease and artificial drama, let's use the term "bad extensions", which is an extension that might crash or simply show unwanted behavior.
 Fortunately, we designed VS Code with "bad" extensions in mind and therefore run them in a separate [process](https://code.visualstudio.com/api/advanced-topics/extension-host).
-This isolation guarantees that the cursor always blinks and that you can always save your work.
+This isolation guarantees that VS Code keeps running, the cursor always blinks, and that you can always save your work.

 For fun, and to make it easier to demonstrate extension bisect, we have created and published the [Extension Bisect Demo](https://marketplace.visualstudio.com/items?itemName=jrieken.bisectdemo) extension.
 When installed, it will annoyingly reset your cursor whenever you reach the word "bisect".
 You can use this extension to follow along in this blog post.